SNSystems/pstore/doc_sources/extra_build-targets.md

     klee@ec6d366e9990:~$ export PATH=/opt/cmake/cmake-3.13.1-Linux-x86_64/bin/:$PATH
     klee@ec6d366e9990:~$ sudo apt install ninja-build

+Now we can use CMake to create the pstore build:

     klee@ec6d366e9990:$ cd ~/pstore
     klee@ec6d366e9990:~/pstore$ ./utils/make_build.py -o build_klee -D PSTORE_DISABLE_UINT128_T=Yes
+    klee@ec6d366e9990:~/pstore$

+Note that I override the default output directory created by `make_build.py` so that the build is in `./build_klee`.
+This also disables use of the compiler's native `__uint128_t` so that we can exercise the pstore 128-bit integer class.

 Finally, build the project and run the tests:

     klee@ec6d366e9990:~/pstore$ ninja -C build_klee pstore-klee-run-all